Lake Davenport Sailing Club

 MC Season Champion Trophy

-Half model of MC, donated to LDSC in 1981 by the Robert Spargo family, to be awarded annually to the Class MC Season Champion.
+Half model of MC, donated 1981 by the Robert Spargo family.
+Awarded to the Class MC Season Champion.

 Steve Kimmel Memorial Trophy